mjguillemette/dice/ps1-horror-bedroom/CONTROLS.md

   - Toggles the developer panel visibility
   - Panel shows real-time status and available controls

+## Combat Controls

+-   **UI Interaction**: After the dice have settled, player actions (such as attacking or defending) are selected from the on-screen UI.
+-   The available actions are determined by the values of the settled dice.

 ## Cinematic Camera Angles

 1. **Bedroom Overview** - Wide establishing shot from corner